 Lastly, be aware that steam, even when a liquid is not boiling, can condense on your thermometer and affect the accuracy of your measurements.

-Thermapen® IR infrared thermometer with foldaway probe - Available Spring 2017 patented, automatic 360° rotational display adjustable emissivity for different surfaces motion-sensing sleep mode - probe only FREE traceable certificate of calibration (probe & IR) meets the European Standard EN 13485
+Thermapen® IR infrared thermometer with foldaway probe - Available Soon!
+Contact Sales for expected release date. patented, automatic 360° rotational display adjustable emissivity for different surfaces motion-sensing sleep mode - probe only FREE traceable certificate of calibration (probe & IR) meets the European Standard EN 13485

 RayTemp® 38 infrared non-contact thermometer for measuring small surface areas at greater distances auto-power off & backlight functions wide temperature range -59.9 to 999.9°C robust housing for durability high target ratio of 50:1 RayTemp® 38 is exclusive of probe